oomlout/oomlout_oomp_builder/navigation/hardware/bearing/6800_series/6826_size/130_mm_id_165_mm_od_18_mm_depth/part/readme.md

-# Hardware Bearing 6800 Series 6826 Size 130 Mm Id 165 Mm Od 18 Mm Depth
+# Hardware Bearing 6800 Series 6826 Size 130 mm Id 165 mm Od 18 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base